Best Practices for Online Teaching

 Week 1, 2 & 3

-• Continue to submit Banner attendance reporting.
+• Continue to submit Banner attendance reporting as needed.

 • Send Early Alerts to students who have not engaged in the class.